-The Informational Review document was used by Enron to determine ‘worst case’ interconnection costs, and the quoted figures as well as applicable surcharges, were included as an allowance in our response to the RFP.
-Enron proposed to build a new transmission substation on Fresno State property, and build an overhead distribution line from that substation to Fresno State’s main service point.
-Enron would defer the PG&E substation interconnection and transmission lineextension construction and ownership between the Herndon/Bullard Substation to PG&E. The proposal included a firm Enron cost for the design/build portion.
+Enron relied heavily on PG&E’s Informational Review in order to arrive at interconnection costs for Enron’s response to Fresno State’s RFP as there were no alternatives to using PG&E for the interconnection scope of work.
+In order to minimize costs to Fresno State for this project, Enron proposed to build a new transmission substation on Fresno State property, and build an overhead distribution line from that substation to Fresno State’s main service point.
+PG&E would construct and own the substation interconnection and transmission line between the Herndon/Bullard Substation to PG&E. The proposal included a firm Enron cost for the design/build portion.
+Enron’s interconnection cost proposal included $178,000 for the bus tap and $150,000 for the overhead 115kV transmission line.
+Because PG&E’s Informational Review numbers were a “rough cost”, Enron added an extremely generous contingency factor of almost 90%, then added PG&E’s markup of 75%, for a total interconnection price of approximately $1.07MM.

-Enron was notified during June, 1999 that Fresno State had decided on our proposal and an Agreement was signed by both parties on October 6, 1999.
-For November 15, 1999, Enron requested a meeting with PG&E at Fresno State to delineate the interconnection requirements and to set scope and budget for the interconnection cost.
-At the meeting, PG&E agreed to provide the pertinent information by December 15, 1999.
-On December, 20, 1999 PG&E informed us that more time was needed to prepare the cost estimate due to personnel vacations and holidays.
-Reluctantly, Enron agreed to a new date, January 6, 2000 on which PG&E would submit its Detailed Study.
-On January 12, 2000 both CSU Fresno and Enron received thefinal version of the Detailed Transmission Interconnection Study.
+Enron was notified in June 1999 that Fresno State had awarded the project to Enron, and Enron and Fresno State executed a definitive agreement for Enron’s proposed project on October 6, 1999.
+On November 15, 1999, Enron met with PG&E at Fresno State to further refine the interconnection requirements and to set scope and budget.
+At this meeting, at Enron’s and Fresno State’s urging, PG&E promised to provide a detailed cost estimate by December 15, 1999.
+On December 20, 1999 [did we contact PG&E between 12/15 and 12/20?]
+PG&E inexplicably informed Enron that more time was needed to prepare the cost estimate due to “personnel vacations and holidays”.
+Reluctantly, Enron agreed to a new date promised by PG&E, January 6, 2000, by which PG&E would submit a formal Detailed Study.
+However, it was not until January 12, 2000 that both CSU Fresno and Enron received the Detailed Transmission Interconnection Study.